urbanplatform/onboarding/README.md

 ## Introduction

-The Airflow Weather Importer is a data pipeline that leverages Airflow, an open-source platform to programmatically author, schedule, and monitor workflows.
-It retrieves weather data from a specific data provider, processes it, and converts it into a standardized data model following the Smart Data Model specification.
+The Airflow Weather Importer is a data pipeline that leverages Airflow, an open-source platform, to programmatically author, schedule, and monitor workflows.
+It retrieves weather data from a specific data provider, processes it, and converts it into a standardised data model following the SmartDataModel specifications.

 The DAG is scheduled to run at regular intervals (every 15 minutes) and fetches weather observations for a specific city.
-It uses the provided data provider's API and converts the retrieved data into the `WeatherObserved` Smart Data Model format.
+It uses the provided data provider's API and converts the retrieved data into the `WeatherObserved` SmartDataModel format.

 ## Prerequisites